Krondosfire/Krondosfire/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm an **Experienced AI/ML Professional** with over 5 years of expertise in designing and deploying cutting-edge AI solutions.
+I am working to improve my expertise in designing and deploying cutting-edge AI solutions.
 My passion lies in leveraging machine learning algorithms, data analysis, and database-centric solutions to drive innovation and deliver impactful results.

 ---